Synt4xErr0r4/json5/README.md

 The normal `getXXX(String key)` and `getXXX(int index)` methods will throw an exception if the specified key or index does not exist, but the
 `getXXX(String key, XXX defaults)` and `getXXX(int index, XXX defaults)` methods will return the default value (parameter `defaults`) instead.

-The `set(int index, XXX value)` method will also throw an exception if the index does not exist.
-You can use `add(XXX value)` instead to append a value to the list.
+The `set(int index, Object value)` method will also throw an exception if the index does not exist.
+You can use `add(Object value)` instead to append a value to the list.

 The getter-methods for numbers always return a rounded or truncated result.
 If the actual number is too large to fit into the requested type, the upper bits are truncated (e.g. `int` to `byte` truncates the upper 24 bits).